Towards Modality-Agnostic Medical Image Anomaly Detection: A Training-Free Manifold Refinement Approach: Discussion

-To further validate the effectiveness of the proposed Mean Shift Density Enhancement (MSDE) module, we qualitatively analyze the effect of manifold shifting on the feature space using Uniform Manifold Approximation and Projection (UMAP) to project the high-dimensional embeddings into a 2D visualization space.
-We compare the original feature distributions against those refined by MSDE across two distinct datasets and backbone architectures: the RSNA dataset (AnatPaste backbone) and the C16 dataset (ResNet18 backbone), as illustrated in Figure~\ref{fig:rsna_C16_msde_umap}.

-In the original feature spaces, normal and anomalous samples often exhibit significant overlap or lack distinct clustering, complicating the separation process.
-After applying MSDE, the feature distributions consistently become more structured, with normal samples collapsing into compact, high-density topological hubs.
-In contrast, anomalous samples remain dispersed or are effectively pushed to the periphery due to their inability to conform to the concentrated local neighborhoods of the normal data.
-This improved structural separation across varying backbones demonstrates that MSDE creates a manifold better suited for Mahalanobis distance-based scoring, thereby contributing to more robust and reliable anomaly detection.

-\paragraph{Untapped value in pretrained latent representations.} The strong performance of MSDE without any retraining of the underlying backbone network indicates that pretrained latent representations often contain substantial unused discriminative information.
+\paragraph{Implications of Latent Manifold Refinement for Anomaly Detection.} The strong performance of our model without any retraining of the underlying backbone network indicates that pretrained latent representations often contain substantial unused discriminative information.
 In many anomaly detection pipelines, extracted features are treated as final inputs for downstream scoring methods.
 Our results suggest that these embeddings may still possess hidden geometric structure that is not fully exploited in their original form.
-By refining the latent manifold through density-guided shifting, MSDE is able to reveal and utilize this information more effectively.
+By refining the latent manifold through density-guided shifting, the proposed framework is able to reveal and utilize this information more effectively.
 This finding implies that improvements in anomaly detection can arise not only from better encoders, but also from better post-processing of existing representations.

-\paragraph{Broad adaptability through modular design.} A major practical advantage of MSDE is its modular design, which allows it to be integrated with a wide range of existing feature extractors.
+\paragraph{Broad adaptability through modular design.} A major practical advantage of the proposed framework is its modular design, which allows it to be integrated with a wide range of existing feature extractors.
 Because the method operates entirely after representation learning, it does not require modifications to upstream backbone architectures or retraining procedures.
 This makes it compatible with standard convolutional networks, self-supervised medical encoders, and emerging foundation models.
-As stronger pretrained models continue to appear, MSDE can be directly applied as an additional refinement stage.
+As stronger pretrained models continue to appear, the method can be directly applied as an additional refinement stage.
 Such flexibility increases its long-term relevance and makes it attractive for deployment in real-world medical imaging systems with diverse modalities and evolving model ecosystems.